konsumation/db-level/README.md

 ### notes

-Get Notes of the category
+Get Notes of the category.

 #### Parameters